Kourion: History of excavations

 The site of Kourion was identified in the 1820s by Carlo Vidua.
 In 1839 and 1849, respectively, Lorenzo Pease and Ludwig Ross identified the Sanctuary of Apollo Hylates to the west of the acropolis.
-In 1874–5, Luigi Palma di Cesnola, then American and Russian consul to the Ottoman government of Cyprus, extensively looted the cemetery of Ayios Ermoyenis and the Sanctuary of Apollo Hylates.
-Between 1882 and 1887 several unauthorized private excavations were conducted prior to their illegalization by British High Commissioner, Sir Henry Bulwer in 1887.
+In 1874–1875, Luigi Palma di Cesnola, the American and Russian consul to the Ottoman government of Cyprus, extensively dug at the cemetery of Ayios Ermoyenis and the Sanctuary of Apollo Hylates.
+His only objective was to recover objects of value, most of which he later sold to the Metropolitan Museum of Art.
+In 1882 George Gordon Hake excavated about 70 tombs at the base of the acropolis on behalf of the South Kensington Museum.
+Between 1882 and 1887 several unauthorized private excavations were conducted prior to their illegalization by British High Commissioner, Henry Ernest Gascoyne Bulwer in 1887.

-In 1895, the British Museum conducted the first quasi-systematic excavations at Kourion as part of the Turner Bequest Excavations.
-P. Dikaios of the Department of Antiquities conducted excavations in the Kaloriziki Cemetery in 1933.
+In 1895, the British Museum, led by H.B.
+Walters, conducted the first quasi-systematic excavations at Kourion as part of the Turner Bequest Excavations.

-Between 1934 and 1954, G. McFadden, B.H.
-Hill and J. Daniel conducted systematic excavations at Kourion for the University Museum at the University of Pennsylvania.
+G. McFadden, B.H.
+Hill and J. Daniel conducted systematic excavations at Kourion for the University Museum at the University of Pennsylvania in five seasons between 1934 and 1938 and in eight seasons between 1947 and 1954, mainly on the acropolis.
+The also worked in the cemeteries, including in the Kaloriziki field where they excavated twelve LC III-Iron Age tombs. and in the Late Cypriote II and III areas of Bamboula.
+Finds included 4 pots and 7 sherds bearing Cypro-Minoan Script signs and the Kourion Sceptre (in Tomb 40).
 Following the death of McFadden in 1953, the project and its publication stalled.
-The excavations of the Early Christian Basilica on the acropolis were continued by A.H.S.
-Megaw from 1974 to 1979.
+The excavations of the Early Christian Basilica on the acropolis were continued by Peter Megaw, Director of Antiquities for the Government of Cyprus, from 1956 to 1959.

-The Cyprus Department of Antiquities has conducted numerous excavations at Kourion including: M. Loulloupis (1964–1974), A. Christodoulou (1971–1974), and Demos Christou (1975–1998).
+M.C.
+Loulloupis of the Cyprus Department of Antiquities excavated at the House of Gladiators and the Apsed Building between 1964 and 1974.
+A. Christodoulou (1971–1974), and Demos Christou (1975–1998) also worked at Kourion.
+Megaw returned to work on the site, on behalf of Dumbarton Oaks Centre for Byzantine Studies, from 1974 to 1979 at the Early Christian Basilica.

 Between 1978 and 1984, D. Soren conducted excavations at the Sanctuary of Apollo Hylates, and on the acropolis between 1984 and 1987.
 D. Parks directed excavations within the Amathus Gate Cemetery between 1995 and 2000.
-Since 2012, the Kourion Urban Space Project, under director Thomas W. Davis of the Charles D. Tandy Institute of Archaeology at Southwestern Baptist Theological Seminary, has excavated on the acropolis.
+Since 2012, the Kourion Urban Space Project, under director Thomas W. Davis of the Lanier Center for Archaeology at Lipscomb University in Nashville, TN, has excavated on the acropolis.